‘THE DEVIL OF WINTERBORNE’ (P.R.O.B.E.)

 In place of Lou Bayliss helping Liz out with her investigations is Terry Molloy as D.I.
 Burke (not ‘Terry Malloy’ according to the end credits on the DVD 😀 ).
 Terry Molloy is well-known for playing Davros in the ‘Doctor Who’ TV series and the Big Finish audios.
 He also did human characters in ‘Doctor Who’. 🙂

 Louise Jameson returns to play Patricia ‘Patsy’ Haggard in ‘The Devil of Winterborne’.
 Patsy has a more prominent role in ‘The Devil of Winterborne’ compared to her appearance in ‘The Zero Imperative’.
-She certainly has more interaction with Liz as a character as their friendship’s explored.
+She certainly has more interaction with Liz as a character and their friendship is explored.

 It’s been suggested to me that there’s a lesbian subtext going on between Liz and Patsy in the ‘P.R.O.B.E.’ series, indicating that Liz might actually be a lesbian.
 I can understand that and I appreciate how that gets explored in the ‘P.R.O.B.E.’ series in scenes featuring the two characters.

 He was in ‘The Airzone Solution’ and he previously played Patient One in ‘The Zero Imperative’.
-I don’t believe Gavin Purcell is Patient One is in disguise since no connection is made between the first two ‘P.R.O.B.E.’ episodes in that regard.
-Gavin Purcell isn’t the Fifth Doctor in disguise either sadly. 😦
+I don’t believe Gavin Purcell is Patient One in disguise, since no connection is made between the first two ‘P.R.O.B.E.’ episodes in that regard.
+Gavin Purcell sadly isn’t the Fifth Doctor in disguise either. 😦

 You could argue Gavin Purcell is the Fifth Doctor in human form, perhaps using the chameleon arch like David Tennant’s Doctor did in ‘Human Nature’/’The Family of Blood’.
 The same can be accounted for the Doctor actors who played supporting characters in ‘The Zero Imperative’ episode.